razluta/substance-automation-toolkit_samples/README.md

 - using the [Python API](https://docs.substance3d.com/sat/pysbs-python-api).

-_Note: This repository demonstrates **only** the following concepts:_
+_Note: This repository demonstrates **only** the following concepts: (code can be easily modified to achieve most other available options)_
-- _Headless AO and Normal Map texture baking from a list of [low_poly, high poly] pairs, with outputting the results in a predefined location_
+- _Headless Normal Map texture baking from a list of [low_poly, high poly] pairs, with outputting the results in a predefined location_
 *  *  *  *  *
 *  *  *  *  *
 *  *  *  *  *